 You Don’t Know Your Audience

 Knowing your audience and the channels they’re on is the first step to creating a social media-based lead generation strategy.
-The World Wide Web is full of people who are looking for helpful content to consume.
-However, if you’re not specific about who you’re talking to, you can end up posting content until you’re blue in the face, but accomplish very little.
+The internet is full of people who are looking for helpful content to consume.
+If you don’t narrow down who you’re talking to, posting on social media can start to feel a lot like talking to a wall.

 You Don’t Carry the Conversation

-Now that you’ve defined your audience, the next step is to determine what they want by starting a conversation with them.
-You can do this by regularly publishing your content on targeted social media channels.
+Now that you’ve defined your audience, the next step is to figure out what they want by starting a conversation with them.
+This begins with publishing content regularly on your targeted social media channels.

-One of the biggest mistakes tech marketers make is posting content and simply leaving it there, thinking that someone will eventually engage with it.
+One of the biggest mistakes tech marketers make is posting content and simply leaving it there, just waiting for someone to engage with it.
 No matter how relevant, timely, or creative your posts are, if you don’t engage your audience in an online conversation, they’ll be unlikely to engage with your brand.

 One of the most effective ways to start an online conversation is to accompany a post with an open-ended question.
 For instance, instead of simply posting a tech-related content piece about summer, why not follow up by asking your followers where they are planning to spend time under the sun?
 Posts are generally much easier to relate to when the content addresses lifestyle and not just business.

-Social media can definitely generate leads, but tech marketers need to understand the social dynamics and the netizen’s (citizen of the net) journey.
+Social media can definitely generate leads, but tech marketers need to understand the social dynamics and consumer’s journey.
 Many IT and software companies make mistakes by using social media as a ‘pitching platform’ to sell products and services.
 Don’t make the same mistake!

-What tech marketers should focus on in social media-based lead generation is the production of top quality content that is valuable to a highly connected audience.
+What tech marketers should focus on in social media-based lead generation is the production of top quality content that is valuable to a highly interconnected audience.
 Tech marketers should use it to educate and build trust.
-Similar to fishing, you need to hook them first before tugging your audience toward acquisition.
+You have to get their attention over the hundreds of thousands of other content at their fingertips before you can ask them for anything.

 You Don’t Have a Clear Online Strategy